Joined: May 26th, 2010, 8:54 am

 START of recording (Intro)

-- "Chapter [number] of A Chicago Princess.
-This is a LibriVox recording.
+- "Chapter [number] of The World's Famous Orations, Vol. I. This is a LibriVox recording.
 All LibriVox recordings are in the public domain.
 For more information, or to volunteer, please visit: librivox DOT org"

 - If you wish, say: "Recording by [your name], [city, your blog, podcast, web address]"